 6D BIM is the “As-Built” model including information such as product data, maintenance manuals, photos, warranty data, manufacturer information, and contacts.
 6D BIM plays a key role in using BIM successfully during the operations phase of buildings and therefore needs special attention from Facility Managers and Real Estate professionals.

-BIM in architecture, engineering, and construction (AEC)
+Uses of BIM in architecture, engineering, and construction (AEC)

 - Less failure